MiguelMachado-dev/miguelmachado.dev.astro/src/content/blog/extracting-essential-data-from-apis-with-go-structs.md

 ---
 title: Extracting Essential Data from APIs with Go Structs
-description: Explore the power of Go Structs in simplifying data extraction from
+description: Explore the power of Go Structs in simplifying data extraction from APIs.
+This blog post showcases a hands-on approach to using Go Structs for decoding API responses, focusing only on essential data, using the GitHub API as an example.
+It is a practical guide for developers aiming to streamline their data management process in Go.
 pubDate: 2023-07-20T00:00:00.000Z
 author: Miguel Machado
 layout: post
 mainClass: go
 color: "#007d9c"
-image:
+image: ../../assets/img/0_uee8onqy7l2gdq8q.png
-  url: /assets/img/0_uee8onqy7l2gdq8q.png
-  alt: Extracting Essential Data from APIs with Go Structs
-tags: ['go', 'golang', 'json', 'api', 'extract', 'unmarshal', 'structs']
+tags: [ 'golang', 'go', 'json', 'api', 'extract', 'unmarshal', 'structs']
 draft: false
 ---
 # Extracting Essential Data from APIs with Go Structs